NHLBI Exome Sequencing Project (ESP)

 2. Select Data

-Two types of data, SNP information and sequencing coverage information, are ouput under separated tabs.
+Two types of data, variant information and sequencing coverage information, are ouput under separated tabs.

-The SNP data are summarized by European American and African American populations.
+The variant data are summarized by European American and African American populations.
 Select the populations you are interested in to display.

 3. Display Results

-Once the data sets are chosen, you can query SNPs using the ""display snp summary" button to aquire calculated values and annotations for the SNPs.
-The page "SNP Summary Columns" details the quantities displayed.
+Once the data sets are chosen, you can query variants using the ""display snp summary" button to aquire calculated values and annotations for the variants.
+The page "variant Summary Columns" details the quantities displayed.

 4. Download Results

-Both SNP and coverage data can be downloaded using the downloading option listed on the top of the diaplying pages.
-SNP data can be downloaded in either text or vcf format.
+Both variant and coverage data can be downloaded using the downloading option listed on the top of the diaplying pages. variant data can be downloaded in either text or vcf format.
 Both summary coverage data and detailed locus coverage data can be downloaded.
 The downloaded data are compressed in either gzip or zip format.

 If you import the text-formatted file to Excel, it will be necessary to choose "Data/Get External Data/Import Text File" and select "Delimited" and "Space".
 Make sure import all columns as text in Excel.